As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 After a nice, relaxing bath, slather yourself in this rich, healing body butter that’s so healthy and smells like a slice of heaven.

-This Shea Body Butter is a super skin saver.
-Not only are passion flower and vanilla wonderfully healing thanks to their antioxidant properties, but they also relax the mind and soothe the spirit.
+This Shea Body Butter is absolutely wonderful for the skin.
+Not only are grapeseed oil and vanilla extract wonderfully healing thanks to their antioxidant properties, but they also relax the mind and soothe the spirit.
 This after-bath body butter is perfect for an evening wind-down before bed.

 Here’s a quick look at the role each of these ingredients plays in making this Shea Body Butter so good for the skin.